meghnareddy1999/freshers-assignment-vjit/README1.md

 were a little hard to comprehend.
 It's because of that - that I went ahead and implemented the DOM Parsers concept.
 In case the user is old, I retrieved his credentials from the XML file and compared it with the input that the user gave.
 Post the verification/ registration, the user is asked about the catgory of waste that he'd like to report.
-Based on the category and the quantity entered by the user, the points will be generated and a random coupon code will be assigned to it and notified to the user.
+Based on the category and the quantity entered by the user, the points will be generated and a random coupon code ( Using different string variables like numbers, alphabets, and special characters and concatenating them.
+They can be called by using the using the math.random() which generates random codes) that are displayed to the user along with the number of points that he’d earned.will be assigned to it and notified to the user.
 Inspired by the DevOps way of operating, I wrote little snippets of code and kept testing them (and deploying it on GitHub).

 I would like to propose to you an alternative solution that I would have approached if the requirements weren't specified.